 Potted plants and floral displays must be free of disease and pests and in sterilized soil.
 Materials sourced by professional florists are typically preferred over those brought in from personal gardens.
 Any plant and flower arrangements should be inspected by a designated staff member prior to entering the building.
 Care should be used when transporting vessels containing water.
-Stamen, which produce pollen, must be removed from flowers.
-Plants and flowers brought in for special events should ideally be removed immediately after the end of the event or if this is not possible, within twenty-four hours.
+Stamen, which produce pollen, should be removed from flowers.
+Plants and flowers used for special events should ideally be removed immediately after the end of the event or if this is not possible, within twenty-four hours.

 Food and Drink

 Areas where food and drink are prepared or served should be thoroughly cleaned before and after use.
-If food is served in areas which also display objects—for example, in a gallery—the use of corrosive chemicals and large amounts of water for clean-up should be minimized or avoided.
+If food is served in or near areas which also display objects—for example, in a gallery—the use of corrosive chemicals and large amounts of water for clean-up should be minimized or avoided.
 Clean spills and remove trash as soon as possible to avoid stains, smells, and attracting pests.
 Make sure the trash cans themselves (or liner bags, if used) are also free of food/trash residue.

 What’s In Your Dust?
 Using a Dust Atlas

-One of the best, and most cost-effective, ways to manage dust is to identify what it is and where it’s coming from.
-This allows collections care staff to pinpoint the source of dust in order to manage it, and is also an effective way of allocating resources to the areas that need them most.
+One of the best and most cost-effective ways to manage dust is to identify what it is and where it’s coming from.
+This helps collections care staff to pinpoint the source of dust in order to manage it and better allocate resources to the areas that need them most.
 It also ensures that cleaning occurs only as often as necessary, since over-cleaning can put a collection at risk.
 The National Trust UK has created a Dust Atlas which can be used to identify the substances in a dust sample.
 It provides instructions for sampling, examination, and identification of the dust collected.
 The Identification of Dust in Historic Houses, by Brimblecombe and Grossi, is available to download at https://www.nationaltrust.org.uk/documents/the-identification-of-dust-in-historic-houses.pdf.
 Clear, microscopically photographed images of dust components are provided for comparison.
-Monitoring dust is also a good way to track the effectiveness of a newly-implemented housekeeping program.
+Monitoring dust is also a good way to track the effectiveness of a newly implemented housekeeping program.